AkumaVenom/MiLita-SmartA.I-UE5-PackagedGame/README.md

 Built with Unreal Engine 5.5.2

-It is highly recommended to install Cuda 12.2 for improved load time and ai model preformance and if Cuda is not detected it will fallback to use CPU.
+It is highly recommended to install Cuda 12.2 even if you dont use it for improved load time and ai model preformance and if Cuda is not detected it will fallback to use CPU but will take longer to load the game up.

 https://developer.nvidia.com/cuda-12-2-0-download-archive?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exe_local